 A component in this mixture may cause an allergic respiratory response.
 MDI concentrations below the exposure guidelines may cause allergic respiratory reactions in individuals already sensitized.
 Asthma-like symptoms may include coughing, difficult breathing and a feeling of tightness in the chest.
 Occasionally, breathing difficulties may be life threatening.
 Specific Target Organ Systemic Toxicity (Single Exposure) Evaluation of available data suggests that this material is not an STOT-SE toxicant.
-Specific Target Organ Systemic Toxicity (Repeated Exposure) Contains component(s) which have been reported to cause effects on the following organs in animals: Kidney.
-Liver.
+Specific Target Organ Systemic Toxicity (Repeated Exposure) Contains component(s) which have been reported to cause effects on the following organs in animals: Liver.
+Kidney.

 Tissue injury in the upper respiratory tract and lungs has been observed in laboratory animals after repeated excessive exposures to MDI/polymeric MDI aerosols.
 Carcinogenicity Lung tumors have been observed in laboratory animals exposed to respirable aerosol droplets of MDI/Polymeric MDI (6 mg/m3) for their lifetime.
 Tumors occurred concurrently with respiratory irritation and lung injury.
 Current exposure guidelines are expected to protect against these effects reported for MDI.
 For the phthalate ester(s): Kidney effects and/or tumors have been observed in male rats.
 These effects are believed to be species specific and unlikely to occur in humans.
 Liver effects and/or tumors have been observed in rats.
 These effects are believed to be species are believed to be species and unlikely to occur in humans.
-Teratogenicity Contains component(s) which did not cause birth defects in animals; other fetal effects occurred only at doses toxic to the mother.
+Teratogenicity In laboratory animals, MDI/polymeric MDI did not cause birth defects; other fetal effects occurred only at high doses which were toxic to the mother.
+Contains component(s) which did not cause birth defects in animals; other fetal effects occurred only at doses toxic to the mother.
 Reproductive toxicity For the phthalate ester(s): In laboratory animals, excessive doses toxic to the parent animals caused decreased weight and survival of offspring.
 There were no effects on fertility at any dose.
-Mutagenicity Contains a component(s) which were negative in in vitro genetic toxicity studies.
+Mutagenicity For the phthalate ester(s): In vitro genetic toxicity studies were negative.
 Genetic toxicity data on MDI are inconclusive.
 MDI was weakly positive in some in vitro studies; other in vitro studies were negative.
 Animal mutagenicity studies were predominantly negative.
 Aspiration Hazard Based on physical properties, not likely to be an aspiration hazard.
 COMPONENTS INFLUENCING TOXICOLOGY:

-MDI based urethane polymer P83-1015 Acute oral toxicity For similar material(s): LD50, Rat, > 2,000 mg/kg Estimated.
-No deaths occurred at this concentration.
+MDI-based Urethane Polymer P13-0171

+Acute oral toxicity

+Single dose oral LD50 has not been determined.

 Acute dermal toxicity

 The dermal LD50 has not been determined.

 Acute inhalation toxicity

 The LC50 has not been determined.